 Sweet, fragrant, and filled with spices and dried fruits, these sticky-topped tasty buns are delicious as a snack or for breakfast as a treat.

-They are wonderful when served warm or toasted with butter, with homemade lemon curd or even cream cheese frosting.
-You could try them with any type of cheese - I have heard that they are great with a sharp cheddar.
+They are wonderful when served warm or toasted with butter, with homemade lemon curd, or even with cream cheese frosting.
+You could try them with any type of cheese—I have heard that they are great with a sharp cheddar.

-This recipe is perfect for making hot cross buns (with a piped cross), or even to make a fruit bread loaf.
+This recipe is perfect for making hot cross buns (with a piped cross), or even making a fruit bread loaf.

 If you've missed your yearly hot cross bun fix, or are in a country that refuses to admit they exist (like me in Germany), you can make your own.

 Add chocolate chips to the dough, or break up chocolate Easter eggs onto sliced hot buns for an even sweeter treat that kids love.